ProLoser/node-to-ember/core-library/README.md

 #### ES6 in Node.js Alternative

 If you do not want to worry about inconsistent ES6 feature support for Node.js consumers, I recommend compiling the ES6 to an ES5 `build` tree that is identical to the `src` tree.
-This means **DONT USE BROWSERIFY**!
 By keeping a roughly identical file structure to your source code, running, debugging and developing in Node should still be fairly painless.

+> Note: Don't use browserify to compile the `build` tree.
+The `build` tree is _only_ for Node.js consumers!

 I recommend having Node consumers use your `build` tree and Browserify consumers use your `src` tree.
 This can be easily configured in your `package.json` like this: